You get a single team handling cybersecurity, IT, and data integration services like EDI, filling the gaps in your team.

 If you notice forwarding rules that you didn’t set up, it may be a hacker.
 They often set up rules to forward your emails to their accounts to hide emails in infrequently used folders such as the Notes, Junk Email, or RSS Subscription Folders.

-If you account has been used to send a large volume of spam, Microsoft can prohibit you from sending emails.
+If your account has been used to send a large volume of spam, Microsoft can prohibit you from sending emails.
 If you are connected to your account and unable to send emails, you may have been hacked.

 If you see odd emails such as “I’m stuck in Paris, send money!” or other emails you didn’t send in either of these folders, a hacker may have sent them.
 Emailing your friends and asking for money is a common ploy used.